bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Feb 2 Sprint**
 	- [ ] **Week - Rebalancing & Reorienting**
 		- [ ] Polish
-			- [ ] Thursday
-				- [ ] Map should use specific icons for nemesis and trials instead of generic icons.
+			- [ ] Today
 				- [ ] Charon highlights trials and nemesis at start of game on map (point at each in turn, show tooltip, text box for each)
-			- [ ] Shop should attempt to reroll coins which are entirely unaffordable (up to 5 times per coin) into something which is affordable.
+				- [ ] After trial, remove color filter in shop
+				- [ ] During trial and nemesis, add additional wind particles (bright red/purple)
+			- [ ] Thursday/Friday
+				- [ ] **Filters for the patron selection and main scenes.**
+					- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
+Need to move inside the scenes instead of on main on top of everything.
+			- [ ] Saturday/Sunday
+				- [ ] Settings menu.
+				- [ ] Should be openable from game or main menu.
+				- [ ] When opened in game, should offer an 'end run' option.
 		- [ ] Bug
 			- [ ] the stupid arrow styling thing
-			- [ ] After trial, remove filter in shop
 - [ ] **Stretch Goals**
 	- [ ] **Graphical Improvements**
+		- [ ] **Update Shader to work with Spritesheets**
-		- [ ] **Filters for the patron selection and main scenes.**
+			- [ ] Shader does not work with spritesheets which work across the entire sheet.
-			- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
-Need to move inside the scenes instead of on main on top of everything
 		- [ ] **Unlock Improvements**
 			- [ ] Transitions between unlocks.
 Transitions between unlock ending and main menu
 			- [ ] Can probably have falling coins in the background via particles